 - Not a perfect example, but the trope is played for laughs in the Season 3 episode of Father Ted, "Are You Right There, Father Ted" where, in an attempt to appeal to the Chinese people of Craggy Island when they all start to believe he is a racist, Ted organizes an event to celebrate their culture.
 A slide-show is the main event where, before he gets to a cringe-worthy display of examples of "Chinese culture" (including Ted claiming that you can see the Great Wall of China "from anywhere in the world" and Mr. Miyagi) he shows a picture of himself with his arm around a black man and the pair smiling.
 To this he says "I forget his name now, but I got on very well with him..." before moving on.

 - ''The Facts of Life, Natalie and Tootie

 - Felicity: Elena Tyler

-- Nick on the 2007 Flash Gordon, though thus far he's functioned mostly as a Butt Monkey.
+- Nick to Flash, though he functions mostly as a Butt Monkey.